Why Language Boundaries Break Polyglot Microservices

 These are not exotic edge cases.
 They are the daily tax of running several languages in one mesh, and they are why this post sits in the Language choices in polyglot microservices series.
 Here are the five that bite hardest.

-Failure mode 1: deadlines mean different things
+Why do deadlines mean different things in each language?

 A deadline is a contract that says “stop working at this wall-clock time.”
 Every gRPC runtime claims to honor it.
 They honor it differently.